ORIENTATION training will cover the following topics:

 The Program in Brief

 Tutorial & Instructional Programs (TIP) began in the fall of 2002 with the merger of two independent programs: English Works! and The Tutorial Center.
 Though the vast majority of students who use our services are undergraduates, increasing numbers of graduate and doctoral students are coming to us as well.
-TIP staff is composed of Three professional staff and about 120 support staff consisting of part-time Tutors, Coaches, and Front Desk Assistants.
+TIP staff is composed of Three professional staff and about 120 support staff consisting of part-time Tutors, Coaches, and Program Assistants.
 The Director of TIP is Thelma Schroeder.
 Staff responsibilities click here.

 We maintain two websites: Tutorial and Instructional Programs and EnglishWorks.